24 new COVID-19 cases reported in Windsor-Essex, no new deaths

 - 10 workplaces are in COVID-19 outbreak

-- A total of 256,477 doses have been administered to WEC residents.
+- A total of 261,897 doses have been administered to WEC residents

+- 69.2 per cent of adults 18+ have received at least one dose of a vaccine